Birational morphisms and Poisson moduli spaces: Invisible sheaves

 Since $\phi$ and $\pi$ have $\le 1$-dimensional fibers, the corresponding spectral sequence collapses at the $E_2$ page, and thus

 for $p,q\in \{0,1\}$.
-In particular, $\pi_*E$ is exceptional, and we need only show that $E$ is $\pi_*$-acylic.
+In particular, $\pi_*E$ is invisible, and we need only show that $E$ is $\pi_*$-acyclic.
 But since $R^1\pi_*E$ is supported on the indeterminacy locus of $\pi^{-1}$, the only way it can have trivial direct image is to be 0.

 The claims about projective and injective objects follow from adjointness.
-For instance if $E$ is projective in the category of $\pi\circ\phi$-exceptional sheaves, and $E'$ is any $\phi$-exceptional sheaf, then
+For instance if $E$ is projective in the category of $\pi\circ\phi$-invisible sheaves, and $E'$ is any $\phi$-invisible sheaf, then

 \end{proof}